codeforamerica/form-flow/README.md

 It is expected that this file will be located within the application that is using this form flow library.

-There are a few properties that the Form Flow Library will look for in the `application.yaml` file.
+There are a few properties that the Form Flow library will look for in the `application.yaml` file.

 ```yaml